-Sellers are also required to pay any PayPal transaction fees that are incurred.
-However, selling through Sportlots gives sellers two benefits that cannot be realized otherwise.
+Sellers are also required to pay any PayPal transaction fees that are incurred when buyers pay with PayPal.

 One important point to note is that, because Paypal charges this 30 cent flat fee, it is possible in rare situations that the Paypal fees could be a significant portion of the sale, especially when a buyer is purchasing just a single, low bid auction from a single seller.
 There is no good solution to this situation for the seller when this occurs.
 Here's why: